 02 of 10

-The Vizsla is a hard-working hunting dog that thrives on exercise.
+The vizsla is a hard-working hunting dog that thrives on exercise.
 This sporting group dog possesses excellent endurance and speed.
-The Vizsla can tolerate heat well and tends to stay very close to its owner.
-In fact, some have nicknamed this dog "the Velcro Vizsla."
+The vizsla can tolerate heat well and tends to stay very close to its owner.
+Some have nicknamed this dog "the Velcro vizsla."
 This breed can be your loyal companion and running buddy.